rupal-bapodara/kyc-demo/README.md

   in Persona.
 Webhook payloads are logged for audit but this table would be access-restricted and encrypted at rest in production.

+## Current status (last verified 2026-08-13)

+- **Outbound inquiry creation — working end-to-end.** Tested against the live Persona sandbox (not mocked): `POST /claims/{id}/start-verification` creates a real Inquiry and stores its `inq_...` ID on the claim.
+- **Webhook receipt, signature verification, idempotency — working end-to-end.**
+  Confirmed via real sandbox deliveries: `inquiry.created` → `inquiry.started` →
+  `inquiry.approved` all arrived, HMAC signatures verified, and each event was logged exactly once in `webhook_events` (7 events logged, no duplicate processing observed even on redelivery).
+- **Known bug — claim status is never actually updated.** `verification_status` stays `pending` even after a confirmed `inquiry.approved` webhook.
+  `PersonaWebhookController::applyToClaimRecord()` looks for the inquiry ID at `data.relationships.inquiry.data.id` (falling back to `data.id`, which is the *event* ID), but Persona actually nests it at `data.attributes.payload.data.id`. `Claim::where('persona_inquiry_id', ...)` never matches, so the claim lookup silently misses and only `Log::warning('Received Persona webhook for unknown inquiry', ...)` fires.
+  **Fix this path before demoing the "updates a claim record" step live** — everything up to that point is real and working, this is the one gap.

 ## Setup (do this before Thursday)

 1. Sign up for a free sandbox account at https://withpersona.com